 2021 Aurora Energy Science and Technology Fair

-The 2021 Aurora Energy Otago Science and Technology Fair will be held from 9 – 15 August, in the Otago Museum’s 1877 Room.
-Judging will occur on Monday 9 and Tuesday 10 August and the fair will be open to the public from Wednesday 11 to Sunday 15 August.
+The 2021 Aurora Energy Otago Science and Technology Fair was held from 9 – 15 August, in the Otago Museum’s 1877 Room.
+Judging occurred on Monday 9 and Tuesday 10 August and the fair was open to the public from Wednesday 11 to Sunday 15 August.

-A Central Otago event will also be held in Alexandra at Central Stories Building (Opposite the Community House on Centennial Drive) on 4 and 5 August with judging on Wednesday 4 August and the fair open to the public from Wednesday afternoon and Thursday 5 August.
+A Central Otago event was held in Alexandra at Central Stories Building (Opposite the Community House on Centennial Drive) on 4 and 5 August with judging on Wednesday 4 August and the fair was open to the public from Wednesday afternoon and Thursday 5 August.

 Here is background information and entry forms for the 2021 Fair: